vicinityh2020/vicinity-agent/docs/ADAPTER.md

 ```

 This service returns the list of thing descriptions exposed by this Adapter in [VICINITY Common Thing Description format](TD.md).
-The output of this service is specified in Thing Description documentation, see section [Serialization of Thing Descriptions](TD.md#serialization-of-thing-descriptions).
+Depending of case if single or multiple adapters are used in same client node, the output of this service may differ, see [Serialization of Thing Descriptions](TD.md#serialization-of-thing-descriptions).